Access experience, build capacity.

 How it Works

-- Princeton AlumniCorps recruits motivated, talented alumni who want to make a substantial difference in their community by completing a substantive volunteer project for local nonprofit organization.
+- Princeton AlumniCorps recruits motivated, talented people who want to make a substantial difference in their community by completing a substantive volunteer project for local nonprofit organization.

 - We identify nonprofit organizations with critical, capacity-building needs that can be met through short-term projects with well-defined goals.

-- Based on the skills of our alumni and the needs of each project, we match individual alumni Innovators with our partner organizations to complete projects with measurable outcomes and meaningful impact.
+- Based on the skills of our Innovators nd the needs of each project, we match individual alumni Innovators with our partner organizations to complete projects with measurable outcomes and meaningful impact.

 We ask our partner organizations to make the following commitments as they frame their ARC Innovator project: